Basudev-Pokharel/github-actions-survives-vercel-fails/README.md

 ## 1.wrong in preduction and preview .yml but main.yml is okay let's see and bgc:red
 ## 2.Now I have added failing in production and preview .yml files, bgc:aqua;
 ## 3.Now I have added failing in production and preview .yml files, bgc:**purple**;
+## 3.Now I have added passing things in production and preview .yml files, bgc:yellow;